feluxe/aioexec/README.md

 foo = await Procs(1).call(my_func, foo='baz')
 ```

-You can also call a batch of functions in an executor like this:
+You can call a batch of functions in the same executor like this:

 ```python
 import asyncio as aio